-Example reconstruction result on a challenging animal sequence.
+Qualitative reconstruction results on challenging animal videos.

 @inproceedings{cho2026wildani4d,